Codepath-Android-Group/bookexchange/README.md

 ***Milestone 2***
 - [x] User should see top sellers on search screen (by default) before a query is sent
-- [x] Allow user to search by author, title, isbn
+- [x] Allow user to search by isbn

 ***Milestone 3***
 - [ ] User should be able to post book for sale/trade/buy